-Bubbles And Empty Seats: Pro Sports Forge Ahead With Comebacks Despite The Pandemic
+Bubbles And Empty Seats: How Each Pro Sport Plans To Come Back Amid Pandemic

 The Great Sports Freeze of 2020, due to the coronavirus outbreak, appears to be thawing.
 Despite increases of COVID-19 cases in nearly half of the country, sports and leagues are marching ahead with plans to reopen.